 - Jess’s detailed guide to the London pass, which will help you decide if this is a good way for you to save money on your London sight-seeing.
 The London Pass has a package option to include a Oyster Card and currently also includes Hop-on, Hop-off bus passes, which can be a great transport option.

-- My guides for London must do’s, as well as a detailed two day London itinerary
+- My guides for London must do’s, as well as a guide to spending two days in London

 - Jess’s guide to 1-day walking tour of the highlights of London.